 While the previous entry on our list was the best straight spotting scope under $100, the Emarth 20-60x60AE is the best angled one in that particular price range, but keeping in mind that angled scopes require more parts and are therefore more expensive to manufacture, you should not expect absolutely stellar results.

 On the bright side, this spotting scope still offers decent light gathering capabilities and a fairly sturdy waterproof build.
-On top of this it is also fog-resistant which is a great feature to have for a scope that costs so little.
-Emarth offer a 30-day money back guarantee and a 12-month warranty so you can purchase it without worrying too much and it also comes with a tabletop tripod and a carrying case.
+On top of this, it is also fog-resistant which is a great feature to have for a scope that costs so little.
+Emarth offers a 30-day money-back guarantee and a 12-month warranty so you can purchase it without worrying too much and it also comes with a tabletop tripod and a carrying case.

 10. Barska Blackhawk Spotter 18-36×50

 The Barska Blackhawk Spotter and especially its 18-36×50 version are our final low-budget suggestion but it also comes with an interesting twist.
 This is the smallest and most compact spotting scope on this list, so this might actually have some appeal with some potential users.

 Its variable zoom magnification range is a bit smaller than the other 9 entrants on the list at 18-36 and it comes with the smallest objective lens with a 50mm focal length.
 It sports multicoated optics and a similar BK-7 prism to the Emarth mentioned before.